bio-guoda/preston/README.md

             	try_files /preston/$1/$2/$3/$uri/data =404;
 }
 ```
+The first line redirects any [skolemized blank nodes](https://www.w3.org/TR/rdf11-concepts/#section-skolemization) to the appropriate w3c documentation on the topic.
+The second configuration attempts to retrieve a static file with a 64 hexadecimal sha256 hash from a preston archive directory on the web server.

-This would help you to access your Preston archive remotely using the URLs like https://someserver/[sha256 content hash] .
-So, if you'd like to dereference (or download) hash://sha256/1846abf2b9623697cf9b2212e019bc1f6dc4a20da51b3b5629bfb964dc808c02 , you can now point your http client or browser at https://someserver/1846abf2b9623697cf9b2212e019bc1f6dc4a20da51b3b5629bfb964dc808c02 .
+With this, you can access your Preston archive remotely using the URLs like ```https://someserver/[sha256 content hash]``` .
+So, if you'd like to dereference (or download) ```hash://sha256/1846abf2b9623697cf9b2212e019bc1f6dc4a20da51b3b5629bfb964dc808c02``` , you can now point your http client or browser at ```https://someserver/1846abf2b9623697cf9b2212e019bc1f6dc4a20da51b3b5629bfb964dc808c02``` .
 Note that you do not need any other software than the (standard) nginx webserver, because you are serving the content as static files from the file system of your server.

 #### Data Access Monitor